AOrtiz55/Fetch-project/README.md

 # 🐶 Dog Finder App

-A modern React application that connects to a **Dog Shelter API** to help users find their future best friend.
-Built with a clean UI, filtering, sorting, and pagination features for an optimized browsing experience.
+This application is modern React app that connects to a shelter API to help you discover **dogs in need of a home**.
+Search across listings, filter by breed, and sign in with a simple name/email flow.
+The UI is fast, responsive, and focused on getting you to “aww” as quickly as possible.

 ---